cdepillabout/heterocephalus-example/README.md

 [heterocephalus](https://hackage.haskell.org/package/heterocephalus), a
 type-safe template engine.

-The Haskell code defining the the template looks like this:
+The Haskell code defining the template looks like this:

 ```haskell
 template :: Html